NYCPlanning/aue/README.md

-# Adult Use Establishments Proximity Analysis
+# Proximity Analysis

-This repo contains code for identifying the best- and worst-case scenarios for the spatial distribution of Adult Use Establishments (AUEs) in NYC on a subset of PLUTO lots where Adult Use Establishments are allowed.
-Whether or not an establishment is "allowed" depends on several proximity restrictions.
-There are restrictions on the minimum allowable distance between an AUE and other types of establishments (schools, houses of worship, etc.), as well as the distance between AUEs.
+This repo contains code for identifying the best- and worst-case scenarios for the spatial distribution of any proximity-restricted establishment type in NYC.
+The input data for this analysis is a subset of PLUTO lots where establishments could appear in the future.
+Whether or not an establishment is "allowed" can depend on several proximity restrictions.
+There are restrictions on the minimum allowable distance between one type of establishment and another (i.e. a city may regulate the commercial uses that can exist close to schools or houses of worship), as well as the distance *between* establishments of a given type.
+The purpose of these restrictions is to avoid the formation of a "district."
 This analysis deals with the second type of restriction.
-Specifically, a single AUE cannot exist within 500ft of another AUE.
+As currently configured this repo explores a restriction in which a single shop cannot exist within 500ft of another shop.
 Given this restriction, some arrangements of establishmets will allow for more total establishments than others.
 Placing an establishment on a lot that is within 500ft of numerous other potential establishment lots eliminates those neighboring lots as possibilities for the "next" establishment siting.

-This methodology is not specific to the AUE siting problem, however.
-These tools can easily be adopted for any siting situation where there are minimum between-establishment distance requirements.

 # Background